SkyKuker/---/README.eng.md

 Q: When was your project born and what are reasons for making it?
 A: As you can see, last change of one of songs was made right up to 2019 October.
 That is, first change (creation of first subtitles) I made in 2019 September.
 But idea was born on summer of 2019.
 First and foremost reason is a death of Russian ["Misheard" ("Poslyshalos") project](https://www.youtube.com/user/MisheardsReloaded), but I have another reasons and can't explain all of them.

-Q: Is your project fully independent?Чи повністю незалежний твій проект?
+Q: Is your project fully independent?
 A: No. I use songs from "Poslyshalos" project (except new), and I, to make project independent, need to redirect (translate) all songs from it (except forbidden).
 It's like some kind of autonomy as a part of "Poslyshalos"

-Q: Will you close the "Misheard" project?Чи закриєш ти проєкт "Почулось"?
+Q: Will you close the "Misheard" project?
 A: ~~I would like to, but it holds me down. **Somebody hElP mE!!!11!11111!!!1**~~ No. "Misheard" project can't be closed.
 Foreign songs will keep appearing (WUT?) even after ~~end of Zelenskyi's Presidentship term~~ my death.

 Q: We want to place ~~sum addzzzz~~ an advertisement block in your subtitles.
 We advise you 1000$ monthly.